rust-lang/compiler-team/procedures/crates.md

 1. Where appropriate, discuss and confirm the need within the working group for the out-of-tree crate.
-2. Create a PR modifying this document to include the PR in the list below.
+2. Create a PR modifying this document to include the crate in the list below.
 Use [`@rfcbot merge`](https://github.com/anp/rfcbot-rs#usage) to gain agreement from compiler team members.
 3. Create a new repository in the `rust-lang` organization (permissions should be available for all compiler team members).
 4. Add a README describing the intended purpose of the crate, which team and working group are